Amar Beganović

-Amar Beganović ([ǎmaːr beɡâːnoʋitɕ]; born 25 November 1999) is a Bosnian professional footballer who plays as a right-back for Slovenian PrvaLiga club Mura.
+Amar Beganović ([ǎmaːr beɡâːnoʋitɕ]; born 25 November 1999) is a Bosnian professional footballer who plays as a right-back for Bosnian Premier League side Sarajevo.

-Beganović started his senior career with Sloboda Tuzla in 2017, before joining Mura in 2022.
+Beganović started his senior career with hometown club Sloboda Tuzla in 2017, before joining Slovenian club Mura in 2022.

 Club career

 Beganović came through youth academy of his hometown club Sloboda Tuzla, which he joined in 2005.
 He made his professional debut against Metalleghe-BSI on 4 March 2017 at the age of 17.
 On 22 September 2018, he scored his first goal in a 2–0 win over GOŠK Gabela.

 In January 2022, he moved to Slovenian side Mura.

 International career

 Beganović represented Bosnia and Herzegovina at all youth levels.